andeha/Pinecone/README.md

         printf("%s, size: %d, %x, %b", p, region->bytes(), region->bytes(), region->bytes());
     }

-To open a native Unicode text file, write:
+To open a Unicode text file assuming same endianness as used in the processor you are targeting, write:

     Optional<MemoryRegion> file = MemoryRegion::reflect("/tmp/unicode_text.txt");
     if (MemoryRegion *region = file.query()) {